Altinn/altinn-studio-docs/content/app/development/configuration/filescan/_index.en.md

       "enableFileScan": true
 ```

+If you would like to customize the error message for infected files you can do that by adding a text with key `DataElementFileInfected`.

 ## Validation error when waiting for filescan

 If the ValidationService should should trigger a validation error and prevent the completion of the process before the scan is complete, another value should be added for the datatype.